 The cannabinoid Cannabinol, or CBN, appears when cannabis buds have gone stale.
 This is because THCA breaks down over time and becomes CBN.
 Next time you forget to store your bud properly don't get overly upset as CBN has a wealth of medicinal properties.
 It has been found effective as an appetite stimulant, pain reliever, and anti-asthmatic, eases symptoms of ALS, and is a potential medication for glaucoma.
 Not only that, Italian researchers found that it was effective against MRSA infections.
 Steep Hill Labs claimed it to be the most sedative of all cannabinoids; a good dose of CBN actually be equivalent to 2.5-5mg of the pharmaceutical sedative diazepam.
 CBN research will be on the rise with so many impressive qualities.

 It is truly amazing how many medicinal qualities a cannabis bud contains all its cannabinoids.
 These were just a few that have been studied.
-Scientists still have a long way to go to understand how each of the cannabinoids function and the wealth of medicinal properties they all have.
+Scientists still have a long way to go to understand how each of the cannabinoids functions and the wealth of medicinal properties they all have.